syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 {% endtabs %}

-## Axis Crossing
+## Axis crossing

-Axis can be positioned anywhere in the chart area by using [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property.
+An axis can be positioned anywhere in the chart area by using the [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property.
 This property specifies where the horizontal axis should intersect or cross the vertical axis or vice-versa.
-Default value of [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property is null.
+The default value of the [`CrossesAt`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~CrossesAt.html) property is null.

 {% tabs %}